jdleesmiller/jdleesmiller.github.io/_drafts/2021-06-15-bootstrap-confidence-intervals-sql-postgresql-bigquery.markdown

 1. Approximate the \\(\\textrm{Binomial}(n, \\frac{1}{n})\\) distribution by a \\(\\textrm{Poisson}(1)\\) [distribution](https://en.wikipedia.org/wiki/Poisson_distribution).
 This is a [good approximation](https://en.wikipedia.org/wiki/Binomial_distribution#Poisson_approximation) for any reasonably large \\(n\\), and it avoids having the weights depend on \\(n\\), which is again helpful for parallel running.

 These simplifications allow us to avoid the join that was the most expensive part of the 'pure' bootstrap; instead, the query attaches the Poisson weights directly to the observations and computes the required weighted mean.
-The Poisson bootstrap query for the `cats` example with 1000 resamples looks like this (for PostgreSQL; the query for BigQuery is here TODO):
+The Poisson bootstrap query for the `cats` example with 1000 resamples looks like this (for PostgreSQL; the query for BigQuery is [here](https://github.com/jdleesmiller/sql-bootstrap/blob/d654236aa6f669fcd5ab68c3827d40eeb95d3092/example-sql/bq-bootstrap-poisson-percent.sql)):

 ```sql
 WITH bootstrap_indexes AS (